 So, if you expect things to go back to the way they were or you want to spend the rest of your life with this woman then you need to be prepared to be the epitome of transparent and trustworthy.
 You know that urge that tells you to keep something secret from someone?
 If you get that a lot, then I suggest you move on with your life, because keeping secrets isn’t an option if you want her back.

-Step 1: Give Her Time/Space but Be Available to Her
+Step 1: Give Your Ex Time/Space But Be Available to Her

 If she asked you to give her time or space, you are going to send her one text and then give her what she asked for.
 Here are the points you want to get across.